jaimenadal/hello-world/README.md

 # hello-world
-This is a new repository.
+My name is Jaime, I'm new to coding but I am willing to learn how to code.